The most beautiful monasteries of Mallorca

 Many other monks followed his lead.
 A total of three monasteries were founded through the years on the table mountain in the interior of the island.
 All three monasteries, the hermit’s cave and a hidden tunnel system can be discovered on a single hike.

-The Cura Monastery is located on the top of the Randa Monastery Mountain.
-Since 1913 the sanctuary is maintained by the Franciscan order.
+The Monastery Santuario Nostra Senyora de Cura is the most famous one and located on the top of the Randa Mountain.
+Since 1913, the sanctuary has been maintained by the Franciscan order.
 The complex is very easy to reach, even by car.
-In front of the monastery there is a large parking lot, inside there is a restaurant and a small hotel with an attached hostel.
+In front of the monastery, there is a large parking lot, and inside, there is a restaurant and a small hotel with an attached hostel.

 Klöster auf Mallorca: Klosterberg Randa

-This sanctuary was brought to life in the 15th century as a hermitage.
-A Franciscan monk decided to dedicate his life to God in the solitude of the huge cave on the south side of the mountain.
-With the help of another monk, he built a simple hermitage, which after the death of the two founders, other Franciscan monks continued to expand.
+The sanctuary Santuario Nostra Sra. de Gràcia was brought to life in the 15th century as a hermitage.
+A Franciscan monk decided to dedicate his life to God in the solitude of a huge cave on the south side of the mountain.
+With the help of another monk, he built a simple hermitage.
+After the death of the two founders, other Franciscan monks continued to expand it.

 The Garcia Monastery can be reached by the same road.
 The junction is clearly marked and leads through an impressive stone gate.
-The access to the monastery is currently not possible due to construction work.
+However, access to the monastery is currently not possible due to construction work.

 Kloster auf Mallorca: Ermita Sant Honerat